abriljordan/ga_blog/docs/faqs.md

 <p>
 On your Dashboard, choose Admin Console > Permissions, then click Users.
 Find the user, then click the username.
-Update the user's role, then click `Update`.
+Update the user's role, then click Update.
 </p>
 </details>